andschwa/puppet-gnupg/README.md

 [![Build Status](https://travis-ci.org/andschwa/puppet-gnugpg.png?branch=master)](https://travis-ci.org/andschwa/puppet-gnupg)

 Include this module to install GnuPG through homebrew.
+Everyone needs encryption.

 It installs `gnupg`, not `gnupg2`; the former is statically compiled while the latter is built against external libraries and would require